delafthi/quartus18.1_docker/README.md

 # Quartus 18.1 Docker image

-This folder contains a docker image for Quartus 18.1 Standard Edition.
+This folder contains a docker image for Quartus 18.1.

 ## Usage